 As a working chemist, Meredith Angwin headed projects that lowered pollution and increased reliability on the electric grid.
 Her work included pollution control for nitrogen oxides in gas-fired combustion turbines and corrosion control in geothermal and nuclear systems.
 She was one of the first women to be a project manager at the Electric Power Research Institute where she led projects in renewable and nuclear energy.

-She is also an advocate for nuclear energy.
-Her previous major book was Campaigning for Clean Air: Strategies for Pro-Nuclear Advocacy.
-Meredith has been a featured speaker at several nuclear events, including being keynote for the worldwide Nuclear Science Week in 2018.
+Meredith holds a BS in Chemistry with Special Honors and an MS in Chemistry. from the University of Chicago.
+She has completed some of the work required for a Ph.D. in geochemistry under Dr. Ole Kleppa, who served as her thesis advisor.
+Meredith’s previous major book was Campaigning for Clean Air: Strategies for Pro-Nuclear Advocacy.
+Meredith has long advocated for protecting our precious nuclear power resources has been a featured speaker at several nuclear events, including being keynote for the worldwide Nuclear Science Week in 2018.